2020PB/police-brutality/reports/North Carolina.md

 ## Gastonia

-### Police with live ammo arrest protestors sitting in cars | July 22nd
+### Police with live ammo arrest protesters sitting in cars | July 22nd

-Footage shows militarized police with long guns carrying live ammo running up on protestors.
-Black protestors are removed from their vehicles and arrested.
+Footage shows militarized police with long guns carrying live ammo running up on protesters.
+Black protesters are removed from their vehicles and arrested.

-According to the senior editor of the Triad City Beat, an NC news outlet, police arrested these protestors after an alleged dispute between BLM protestors and an older white couple, in which the couple allegedly pulled a gun and knife on protestors.
-According to the reporter, only protestors were charged with any offenses.
+According to the senior editor of the Triad City Beat, an NC news outlet, police arrested these protesters after an alleged dispute between BLM protesters and an older white couple, in which the couple allegedly pulled a gun and knife on protesters.
+According to the reporter, only protesters were charged with any offenses.

 tags: abuse-of-power, threaten, arrest, gun